ngchain/ngcore/README.md

-# NgDaemon
+# NgCore

 New Golang implement of Ngin Network Node Daemon

+## NGIN

+NGIN is a totally new chain which is not a fork of ethereum or other chain.
+It is radically updating.

 ## requirements

-go version >= 1.12
+go version >= 1.11

 ## Features

 ### Fast Sync

-Just Need to sync only 3 *Vaulty* and 21 Blocks before running.
+Just Need to sync only 3 *Vaulty* and 30 Blocks before running.

 ### Low Storage Usage

-3 *Vaulty* and 21 Blocks take few megabytes.
+3 *Vault* and 30 Blocks take few megabytes.

 ### Account in Numbers